Resources for Educators

 Find the Right Program for Your Classroom

-Our Education Team (and our Peer Educators, if requested) are happy to come to private or public-school classrooms and youth serving organizations to teach age-appropriate lessons to youth from middle school through 24 years old on topics such as consent, body safety, LGBTQ+ education, healthy relationships, and sex.
+Our Education Team (and our Peer Educators, if requested) are happy to come to private or public-school classrooms and youth serving organizations to teach age-appropriate lessons to youth from middle school through 24 years old on topics such as reproductive anatomy, consent, healthy relationships, birth control, and sexually transmitted infections.
 We work with the schools and teachers to modify our evidence-based programs based on the needs of the students and their families.

 Elementary School (4th and 5th)